 In Section 6 "Contents of the Appointed Actuary's Report", the above outline is used to discuss the required contents.
 The Appointed Actuary is encouraged to use the above outline.

-A table of contents showing where the above information is located must be included at the beginning of the AAR.
-The AAR must also include a table of contents for the Exhibits and Appendices.
+A table of contents showing where the above information is located and a table of contents for the Exhibits and Appendices must be included at the beginning of the AAR.

 To facilitate the review, the AAR should include clearly identified sections and numbered pages.
 Reference to such pages should be part of the table of contents.